 To get that visibility, project and resource managers often invest in technology with planning, modelling and forecasting capabilities.

-To keep up with the pace, resource managers need to begin using these advanced resource management techniques, and start doing what they can to enable them in the business.
-Standard project management software may be able to provide rudimentary resource management capabilities, but techniques like those we’ve mentioned are only accessible in dedicated resource management software.
+To keep up with the pace, resource managers need to learn using these advanced resource management strategies and techniques, and start doing what they can to enable them in the business.
+Standard project management software may be able to provide rudimentary resource management capabilities, but techniques like those we’ve mentioned are only accessible in dedicated resource management services.